Skip to content

 Can I use frozen fish?

-While fresh fish will have the best texture, you can use frozen fish but will need to defrost the fillets and pat them dry before proceeding with this recipe.
+While fresh fish will have the best texture, you can use frozen fish but will need to defrost the fillets and pat them dry before proceeding with this oven-baked fish recipe.

-How can I tell when fish is finished baking?
+How can I tell when the fish is finished baking?

 You can tell fish is cooked when it becomes opaque rather than the translucent color it has when raw.
 It will also flake easily with a fork.
 If you are still unsure, check it with a meat thermometer, the internal temperature should be 145 degrees F.